sharontherese/latin-mass-wedding/content/post/luci-baines-johnson/index.md

 The marriage itself was witnessed by Monsignor John A. Kuzinskas of Chicago, Illinois, family friend of the Nugents.

-One newspaper noted that the marriage took about 7 minutes, which is typical.

 ## The wedding Mass

 As nearly as I can tell, based on the readings mentioned, the couple used the nuptial votive Mass, the _Missa pro sponso et sponsa_.